TIFFOISTER/homo_review/README.md

 ## order of code ##
-# 1 = systematic_search -- indentify corpus
+# 1 = systematic_search -- identify corpus
-# 2 = extract_terms -- indentify & extract terms from corpus
+# 2 = extract_terms -- identify & extract terms from corpus
-# 3 = plotting_corr&tern -- data visualization
+# 3 =

-  ## N.B/ this review involved a lot of manual data manipulation/preparation/cleaning in excel/out of R which is detailed where possible ##
+  ## N.B/ this review involved manual data manipulation/preparation/cleaning in excel/out of R which this is indicated in the code when possible ##